 T/5 Kent W. Hughes Jr. was born on April 18, 1922, to Marie and Kent W. Hughes Sr. He had two sisters and a brother and was the youngest child.
 He grew up on RR 1 outside of Janesville, Wisconsin, in Emerald Grove.
-His family later resided in South Beloit, Illinois, and at 603 South Jackson Street in Beloit, Wisconsin, and it is known that he left school after his first year of high school.
-On November 23, at 7:00 A.M. the members of the company were inducted into the U.S. Army, and physicals were given.
+His family later resided in South Beloit, Illinois, and at 603 South Jackson Street in Beloit, Wisconsin, and it is known that he left school during the first semester of his senior year of high school when the tank company was federalized.
+On November 25, at 7:00 A.M. the members of the company were inducted into the U.S. Army, and physicals were given.
 By noon the same day, two men had failed their physicals and been released from federal service.
+In the afternoon, two more men were released after failing their physicals.
 The remaining members of the company lived in the armory for the next few days.

 During this time, four men were sent to Camp Williams, Wisconsin, to pick up additional equipment, while a three-man detail was sent to Fort Knox, Kentucky.
-A detachment of soldiers in nine trucks – which included Willard – left the armory at 7:00 A.M. for Ft.
-Knox.
+A detachment of 23 soldiers and one officer left the armory at 7:00 A.M. for Ft.
+Knox in 9 trucks.
 It is known that the roads were ice-covered so the trip was slow which resulted in one truck hitting a civilian’s car.
 No other information is available about the incident.
 The soldiers spent the night at an armory in Danville, Illinois, before heading south to Ft.
 Knox sometime the next afternoon.
 Their first night at the fort they slept in barracks, the next night they found themselves in tents with stoves for heat.

 A Company moved into its barracks in December 1941 and the men assigned to the HQ Company still lived with them since their barracks were unfinished.
 25 men lived on each floor of the barracks.
 The bunks were set up along the walls and alternated so that the head of one bunk was next to the foot of another bunk allowing for more bunks to be placed in the least amount of space allowing for 25 men to sleep on each floor.
 The first sergeant, staff sergeant, and master sergeant had their own rooms.
 There was also a supply room, an orderly room – where the cooks could sleep during the day – and a clubroom.